 2. Succulents can live in decorative containers.

 Terrariums, teacups, elegant China, apothecary jars, Ball jars, unique-shaped containers – you name it, they'll thrive in it.

 Remember first-grade science?
 We, humans, take in oxygen from plants and take out carbon dioxide, and then the plants do the reverse.
 However, plants not only make wonderful housemates because of this very reason, because they also help amp up the oxygen level and may even potentially filter pollutants.
 Mix succulents with other indoor plants that are scientifically proven to target indoor pollutants like chemical fumes, such as Peace Lily, Gerbera daisy, spider plant, and English ivy.

 4. Succulents are fuss-free.

 Succulents are unbelievably low-maintenance.
-They're drought-proof, which is a match made in heaven if you're a busy bee who's always running out of time, a jet setter who rarely stays at home, or if you simply can't be trusted to feed and take care of another living thing.
+They're drought-proof, which is a match made in heaven if you're a busy bee who's always running out of time, a jet-setter who rarely stays at home, or if you simply can't be trusted to feed and take care of another living thing.

-Put them where they can get ample amount of sunlight during the day (depending on the variety, some don't like direct sun), say, your windowsill.
-Give them good watering once a week or only when you see the soil dry.
+Put them where they can get ample amount of sunlight during the day (depending on the variety, some don't like direct sunlight), say, your windowsill.
+Give them a good watering once a week or only when you see the soil dry.
 That's it.
 Easy peasy.
 In fact, it's that easy you can give succulents to your kids to take care of as pet plants.